Language Models Meet World Models: Embodied Experiences Enhance Language Models: Experiments

 \textbf{bAbI Tasks.} To further verify the effectiveness of our method, we evaluate our finetuned models on the bAbI dataset.
 The results are shown in Figure \ref{fig:babi}.
 We can see that our approach significantly outperforms the base LMs.
 Notably, after finetuned with VirtualHome experiences, GPT-J surpasses the much stronger ChatGPT on the most challenging tasks.
 Specifically, it outperforms ChatGPT on the Three Supporting Fact task, where the model is required to use three supporting facts from the context to answer a question like ``\emph{where was the apple before the kitchen?}'', and Lists/Sets task, which asks the model to give the answers in the form of a list, \emph{e.g.}, the answer for ``\emph{What is Daniel holding?}'' is ``\emph{apple, milk}''.
 These results prove that our approach enables LMs to acquire the knowledge and skills inherent in embodied experiences, rather than simply overfitting to the training environment.

 \textbf{Language Modeling.} In addition to verifying improved performance on the downstream tasks, we also report results on Pile test subset to ensure the preservation of the generality and language modeling abilities of LMs.
-From the experimental results shown in Table \ref{table:ppl}, we can see that our approach only causes a negligible increase in perplexity over the base models (0.073 and 0.094 for GPT-Neo and GPT-J, respectively).
-This demonstrates the effectiveness of EWC-LoRA to preserve the generality and linguistic competence of LMs.
+From the experimental results shown in Table \ref{table:ppl}, we can see that our approach only causes a negligible increase in perplexity over the base models.
+This demonstrates the effectiveness of EWC-LoRA to preserve the generality and linguistic competence of LMs. {To verify the generality on other NLP tasks, we also include the results on SuperGLUE~\cite{sarlin2020superglue} in Appendix~\ref{appendix:superglue}.}